rahulcrjk/RepData_PeerAssessment1/PA1_template.md

 ### Mean and Median reports

-1. The mean of total number of steps is **37.3826.**
+1. The mean of total number of steps is **1.0766 &times; 10<sup>4</sup>.**

-2. The median of total number of steps is **0.**
+2. The median of total number of steps is **1.0766 &times; 10<sup>4</sup>.**

 ### Comparison and Impact

-* It can be seen when NA has been substituted with the  mean for that particular 5 minute interval there is **no change** in the mean(37.3826) or median(0) of the total number of steps taken per day.Hence there is **no impact** of the substitution strategy adopted.
+It can be seen when NA has been substituted with the  mean for that particular 5 minute interval there is no change in the mean(10766) but median without NA substitution was 10765 and after substitution is 10766.
+Hence the input of substitution strategy is minimal